trevor-richardson/deep_dynamics/README.md

 ### Installing
 Update config.ini BASE_DIR with the absolute path to current directory. \
-Packages needed to run the code
+Packages needed to run the code:
 * numpy
 * scipy
 * python3